matrix-org/synapse/docs/upgrade.md

 ## Rust requirement when building from source.

-Building Synapse from a source checkout of Synapse now requires a recent Rust compiler (currently Rust 1.58.1, but see also the
+Building from a source checkout of Synapse now requires a recent Rust compiler (currently Rust 1.58.1, but see also the
 [Platform Dependency Policy](https://matrix-org.github.io/synapse/latest/deprecation_policy.html)).